 Community-level drought responses

-Community-level tree growth responses to all three droughts were modest, with mean Rt values of 0.86, 0.84, and 0.86 for 1966, 1977, and 1999 droughts, respectively (Fig. 1b).
+Community-level tree growth responses to all three droughts were modest, with a mean Rt of 0.86 in 1966 and 1999, and 0.84 in 1977 (Fig. 1b).
 In each drought, roughly 30% of the cored trees experienced ≥ 30% growth reductions (Rt≤0.7): 29% in 1966, 32% in 1977, and 27% in 1999.
 However, some individuals exhibited increased growth: (Rt>1.0): 26% in 1966, 22% in 1977, and 26% in 1999.

 Tree size, microenvironment, and drought resistance

-Larger-diameter trees showed greater reductions in growth during drought, although there was no significant effect during 1977 or 1999 individually (Tables 1, 4).
+Larger-diameter trees showed greater reductions in growth when evaluating the three drought years together, although DBH was not significant during 1977 or 1999 individually (Tables 1, 4).
 The same held true for ln[H] in single-variable tests (Tables 1, 4).
-When combined with other predictor variables in the full models, ln[H] appeared, with negative coefficient, in all full models for the three droughts combined, in the 1966 model, and in one of the two 1999 models (Tables 1, 5).
+When combined with other predictor variables in the full models, ln[H] appeared, with negative coefficient, in all full models for the three droughts combined, in the 1966 model, and in one of the two models for 1999 (Tables 1, 5).

 Crown position varied as expected with H (dominant > co-dominant > intermediate > suppressed), but with substantial variation (Fig. 2d).
-Crown position was a much poorer predictor of Rt than was H in the single-variable tests (Table 4), lending little overall support to the hypothesis that trees with more exposed crowns have lower Rt (Table 1).
+Crown position was a much poorer predictor of Rt than was H in the single-variable tests (Table 4), lending little overall support to the hypothesis that crown exposure reduces Rt (Table 1).
 When considered alone, CP had a significant response only in the 1966 drought, during which trees with dominant CP had the lowest Rt.
 When H was included in the model, CP was a significant predictor in the 1999 drought, with lowest Rt for suppressed and then intermediate trees.
 Crown position was included in some of the full models (Table 5).
 In 1977, where H was not included in the full model, dominant trees had the lowest Rt, and suppressed the highest.
 In contrast, in full models including both H and CP (all droughts and 1999), the lowest Rt was in suppressed, followed by intermediate, trees.

-In the non-drought years for which we have vertical profiles in climate data (2016-2018), taller trees–or those in dominant crown positions– were generally exposed to higher evaporative demand during the peak growing season months (May-August; Fig. 2).
+In the years for which we have vertical profiles in climate data (2016-2018), taller trees–or those in dominant crown positions– were generally exposed to higher evaporative demand during the peak growing season months (May-August; Fig. 2).
 Specifically, maximum daily wind speeds were significantly higher above the top of the canopy (40-50m) than within and below (10-30m) (Fig. 2a).
 Relative humidity was also somewhat lower during June-August, ranging from ~50-80% above the canopy and ~60-90% in the understory (Fig. 2b).
 Air temperature did not vary across the vertical profile (Fig. 2c).

 Resistance was negatively correlated with ln[TWI] (Tables 4-5), negating the idea that trees in moist microsites would be less affected by drought.
 Nevertheless, we tested for a negative ln[H]*ln[TWI] interaction, which could indicate that smaller trees (with smaller rooting volume) are more susceptible to drought in drier microenvironments with a deeper water table.
 This hypothesis was rejected; the ln[H]*ln[TWI] interaction was never significant and had a consistently positive coefficient (Table 4).